PesTwin: a biology-informed Digital Twin for enabling precision farming: Results

 \subsection{Infestation dynamics in an open field}

-The second simulation scenario aims to qualitatively show the capability of the tool to simulate real field conditions and to demonstrate three of its main modeling features: \begin{enumerate*} \item pest space dispersal, \item interaction with the host crop, \item temperature-dependent pest lifecycle. \end{enumerate*} Based on GIS data, a tessellation of the area surrounding the crop field under analysis was created using two different scales: a finer one inside the field, and one with a larger radius outside.
+The second scenario demonstrates three key modeling features under real field conditions: \begin{enumerate*} \item pest space dispersal, \item interaction with the host crop, \item temperature-dependent pest lifecycle. \end{enumerate*} Based on GIS data, a tessellation of the area surrounding the crop field under analysis was created using two different scales: a finer one inside the field, and one with a larger radius outside.
 This tessellation implicitly defined the graph used to model the dispersal of the pest in space, where SWD adult agents were allowed to randomly move between adjacent nodes.
-Low levels of food resource agents were randomly distributed over the whole area during the year, guaranteeing the survival of the pest in the bad season, while high levels were allocated inside the crop field during the early summer, mid-June to mid-July, to model the blueberries’ ripening season, and allow infestation and pest population growth.
+Low levels of food resource agents were randomly distributed over the whole area during the year, guaranteeing the survival of the pest during the unfavourable season, while high levels were allocated inside the crop field during the early summer, mid-June to mid-July, to model the blueberries’ ripening season, and allow infestation and pest population growth.
 Fig.~\ref{fig_results_field} shows the simulation of the pest population dynamics of both sexes and the corresponding data collected via trapping, showing a good qualitative agreement between field and in silico data.
 Note that trap data were rescaled to consider the size of the field (0.3 hectares), following the procedure described in \cite{Onufrieva2021}.
 The temperature data profile registered in the nearby weather station during the whole year was used to inform the development process of the SWD juvenile stage, modeled as a temperature cumulated Erlang process, as detailed in \cite{Erguler2022}.
-A validation of the simulator and its forecasting capabilities in real field conditions would require more accurate semi-field testing and experiments; however, the tool is already capable of simulating the pest infestation dynamics in time and space, integrating environment data such as temperature.
+A validation of the simulator and its forecasting capabilities in real field conditions would require more accurate semi-field testing and experiments; however, the tool is already capable of simulating the pest infestation dynamics in time and space, integrating environmental data.